mariobodemann/iwd-apps/rose/README.md

  </tr>
 </table>

+## Google Play Store

+If you simply want to install the app, you can find it on [Google Play Store](https://play.google.com/store/apps/details?id=jetzt.jfdi.iwd.rose). (review pending)

 # IWD Challenge

 Additionally this app serves as an inspration for the [GDG Berlin Android IWD Challenge: Build an App for the Women in your lifes](https://twitter.com/Berlindroid/status/1367894353650323458?s=20), running outside of the challenge.

-If you simply want to install the app, you can find it on [Google Play Store](https://play.google.com/store/apps/details?id=jetzt.jfdi.iwd.rose).
+If you want to contribute your own app praising the women in your life, please checkout aboves tweet, by the end of the Friday 12th of March 2021.